caarlos0/dotfiles.fish/README.md

 ## Themes and fonts being used

-Gruvbox dark (high contrast) and MonoLisa Font.
+Gruvbox-material dark and MonoLisa Font.

 ## Screenshots